-Children with autism very often have challenges in developing healthy imaginations as well as engaging in purposeful or imaginative play.
-This, in addition to communication and socialization, is an area that can be helped by creative therapies.
-By engaging the child creatively and meeting them where they are, we can bring out their own interests and help them develop this skill in fun ways.
+Children with various isms very often have challenges in developing healthy imaginations as well as engaging in purposeful or imaginative play.
+This, in addition to communication and socialization, is an area that can be helped with creative therapies.
+By engaging the child creatively and meeting them where they are, we can bring out their own interests and help them develop these skills in fun ways.

 Puppet making is a great activity that combines art and play together!
 There are very simple ways to make puppets that can be executed by artists and novices alike.
 There are even special puppet kits that will allow your child to make a number of different puppets.
 Or you can get more specific and make a specific type of puppet, such as paper bag puppets, sock puppets, finger puppets, stick puppets, foam puppets, or monster puppets, to name a few.

-There are many different styles and ways to create puppets and it really doesn’t matter which one you choose.
+As you can see, there are many different styles and ways to create puppets.
+It really doesn’t matter which one you choose.
 The goal is to work together and encourage the child to be creative and imaginative with both the act of making the puppet and then with playing afterwards.
-A visual reference is always good to have, so making a sample puppet ahead of time might be helpful or having a picture.
+A visual reference is always good to have on hand.
+Consider making a sample puppet ahead of time or having a picture of the end result as a reference.
 However, do try to promote creative changes as the child makes their own puppet.
 Verbal feedback is a good way to support the child’s efforts.
 Saying, “Oh, I like the way you used blue hair on yours instead of brown, it’s so fun and bright!”
 As you are creating the puppet with the child there may be opportunities to start “pretending” by making voices or giving the puppet a name.